 What is your new normal?

 “It’s my first year living here, so there are still so many places I want to explore.
-When I go to a museum or try out a new café, I watch out for myself by bringing hand sanitizer with me and making sure I am distancing myself from others.
+When I go out into the city, I watch out for myself by bringing hand sanitizer with me and making sure I am distancing myself from others.
 It is awkward when I find that others are not following the local guidance, but I know what works for me and what I’m comfortable with.” – Korbin

 What’s it like to get tested?